 Colleague engagement and wellbeing have been key considerations throughout the year.
 The Board recognises the importance of attracting and retaining talented people in a highly competitive job market, particularly in light of the ongoing cost of living challenges.
 Directors received quarterly updates from the Head of Human Resources, closely monitored the colleague survey scores, and sought views and feedback from management to contextualise the data.
 The Board continues to spend time understanding how management are driving forward our diversity and inclusion agenda and this remains an area of focus going forward.
-The Board monitored the integration of QPCA colleagues into the wider Quilter Cheviot Group and has seen an increase in colleague engagement scores during the year.
+The Board monitored the continued integration of QCFP colleagues into the wider Quilter Cheviot Group, observing their appetite and support for the direction of travel of QCFP.